-Palette supports several day 2 operations to manage the end-to-end lifecycle of the Kubernetes clusters launched through Palette.
+Palette supports several Day-2 operations to manage the end-to-end lifecycle of Kubernetes clusters launched through Palette.
 It also provides several capabilities across new and imported clusters to perform ongoing management operations like backup/restore and to keep your clusters secure, compliant, and up to date.
 Additionally, Palette gives you visibility into the workloads running inside your cluster and cluster costs.

 The following sections describe these capabilities in detail:

 - Reconfigure - Scale your clusters up/down by adding/reducing the number of nodes in a node pool and adding additional worker pools.
 Resize nodes in a node pool by modifying the node specs (CPU, Memory, or Instance Type for public clouds).
 Add additional fault domains such as availability zones to a node pool.

 - Cluster Health Alerts - Palette monitors the health of all workload clusters and raises an alert when the cluster goes to an unhealthy state.
 Besides displaying the alert on the UI console, Palette provides the ability to have these alerts pushed out to a variety of channels.
-Users can set up simple email alerts to receive an email when health status of their cluster changes.
+Users can set up email alerts to receive an email when the health status of their cluster changes.

-- Compliance Scans - Perform continuous compliance checks to ensure your clusters are secure, conformant, and compliant.
+- Compliance Scans - Perform continuous compliance checks to ensure your clusters are secure and compliant.

-- OS Patching - Automatically apply the most recent security patches to cluster nodes to stay up to date with latest OS patches.
+- OS Patching - Automatically apply the most recent security patches to cluster nodes to stay up to date with the latest OS patches.

-- Backup and Restore - Backup your cluster configurations as well as any persistent volumes used by your applications regularly.
+- Backup and Restore - Regularly back up your cluster configurations and any persistent volumes that your applications use.
 Choose critical namespaces you would like to back up.
 Restore as required to new or existing clusters.

 - Cost Visibility - Get visibility into the estimated cloud cost for the cluster based on cluster node configuration.
-Get additional insights into per namespace cost (Usage Cost) calculated based on the amount of resources consumed within the namespace.
+Get additional insights into per namespace cost (Usage Cost) calculated based on the number of resources consumed within the namespace.

 - Workload Visibility - Palette provides visibility into the resources running inside workload clusters.
 These resources are displayed on the cluster details page.